Suitcase scandal: Investigation

 Initially, Argentine judge Marta Novatti took the case but she quickly resigned from the investigation.
 The Argentine government fired one of the state officials who was on the plane, the head of Road Deal Controls, Claudio Uberti.
-Argentine Minister of Planning, Julio de Vido, declared that Uberti was the "political responsible for that flight"; Uberti was fired.
+Argentine Minister of Planning, Julio de Vido (who would be later indicted and jailed for corruption), declared that Uberti was the "political responsible for that flight"; Uberti was fired.
 The Argentine minister of interior, Fernández, declared the Senate's attempts to ask for a report on an individual, even if it is a crime case.
 He said the demand was politically motivated (referring to upcoming elections in Argentina).

 Venezuela's PDVSA announced an internal investigation to determine why four of their officials were traveling with Antonini Wilson.

 On 13 August 2007, Federal judge Diego Zysman stepped aside from the case, becoming the second judge to renounce investigating the case.
 Judge Novatti was notified by the Judicial Chamber of Economic Cases on 14 August 2007, that she had to take back the case.

 The Bolivian government declared the plane carrying Antonini Wilson to Buenos Aires only flew over Bolivia and did not land there, after some suggestions by Venezuelan officials that the money might have come from Bolivia (it would have been illegal to take that amount of money from Venezuela under current currency control laws).

 According to documents from the Supreme Court of Justice of Venezuela from 8 December 2004, an associate of Antonini, sold police equipment through a Venezuelan company Ruibal & Duran to the governor of Cojedes state, Johny Yánez, who days before declared that he did not have anything to do with Antonini.
 Clarín newspaper said Antonini had accompanied Yánez on a visit to Uruguay in September 2006.

 Argentina sent an arrest warrant to Interpol for the arrest of Antonini; Interpol released a capture order for the offense of fraud.

 The investigation in Argentina generated doubt regarding the behavior of members of the Kirchner administration.
 The investigation is also trying to determine why Enarsa spent $90,000 for a charter flight, and why Antonini Wilson was allowed to leave Argentina outbound to Uruguay.